warthmann/QTLseqr/README.md

      )

 #Filter SNPs based on user-specified thresholds.
-Remove the GQ filter if GQ is not present in the FORMAT field
+#Remove the GQ filter if GQ is not present in the FORMAT field of your file

 df_filt <-
     filterSNPs(